-- 1) Undercut any door-jambs on the bottom of the door frames the thickness of the flooring to permit a hardwood strip to be inserted under them. - 2) We recommend that the new floor be installed across the joists at a 90 degree angle or 45 degree angle for support and that the installation be done under natural light conditions. - 3) Your starting location should be the longest and straightest wall within the room.

-NOTE: Heavy tools or other objects, if dropped on the floor, will damage it.
+- 1) Undercut any door-jambs on the bottom of the door frames the thickness of the flooring to permit a hardwood strip to be inserted under them. - 2) Hardwood flooring must be installed across the joists at a 90-degree or 45-degree angle for support.
+Installation should be done under natural light conditions. - 3) Your starting location should be the longest and straightest wall within the room. - 4) Adequate expansion space must be envisioned for the installation of all mouldings.
+Different installation methods require different expansions space. - 5) Never attach mouldings to the hardwood flooring (see Image 1 on page 5).
+Take care when installing the moulding to ensure that it will not inhibit the floor's ability to move.
+Quarter round and baseboards are to be nailed only to the wall and never to the floating floor. - 6) If heavy tools or other objects are dropped on the floor, they will damage it.
 Clean the bottom of any footwear worn during installation.